castorini/pyserini/docs/conceptual-framework2.md

 **Learning outcomes** for this guide, building on previous steps in the onboarding path, are divided into three parts.
 With respect to dense retrieval models:

-1. Be able to inspect dense vectors stored in Faiss.
+1. Be able to materialize and inspect dense vectors stored in Faiss.
 2. Be able to encode documents and queries with the Contriever model and manipulate the resulting vector representations.
 3. Be able to compute query-document scores (i.e., retrieval scores) "by hand" for dense retrieval, by directly manipulating the vectors.
 4. Be able to perform retrieval "by hand" given a query, by directly manipulating the document vectors stored in the index.

 With respect to sparse (i.e., bag-of-words) retrieval models:

-1. Be able to recreate BM25 document vectors from a Lucene inverted index.
+1. Be able to materialize and inspect BM25 document vectors from a Lucene inverted index.
 2. Be able to compute query-document scores (i.e., retrieval scores) "by hand" for bag-of-words retrieval, by directly manipulating the vectors.
 3. Be able to perform retrieval "by hand" given a query, by directly manipulating the document vectors materialized from the inverted index.